altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~Growing exponentially~
 ~Al-tok understood at that moment where the Algera had been placed~ ~Into all of them~
+~Everyone was in their own world, and trying to force everyone else to join them.
+But by pulling equally in all directions: commonalities appeared, ripples and echos of coherence.
-*Robert of the tok turned and walked back inside*
+Harmonizing waves in a sea of minds bound the desires of the outliers, often in persecution.~ *Robert of the tok turned and walked back inside*
 ~If that group was any indication, The Algera would congeal onto few hosts again~ ~It would just take a little time~